siddhant385/Kilvish/readme.md

     <a href="https://github.com/siddhant385/Kilvish/releases" target="_blank"><img src="https://img.shields.io/badge/version-v1.0-blue.svg?logo=moo" alt="Release: v1.0" /></a>
     <a href="https://opensource.org/licenses/MIT" target="_blank"><img src="https://img.shields.io/badge/license-MIT-green.svg" alt="lisence" /></a>
 </p>
-<h4 align="center"> A Cross Platform multifunctional (Windows/Linux/Mac) RAT.</h4>
+<h4 align="center"> A Cross Platform multifunctional (Windows/Linux/Mac) RAT but for now victim is only windows User.</h4>

 <h6 align="center"><img src="https://github.com/siddhant385/KilvishRAT/blob/master/.github/1.png?raw=true"></h6>

 ## Getting Started
 ### Description
-A cross platform RAT written in pure Python.
+A  crossplatform RAT written in pure Python with some powershell scripts.
 The RAT accept commands alongside arguments to either perform as the server who accepts connections or to perform as the client/target who establish connections to the server.
 The **generate** command uses the module **pyinstaller** to compile the actual payload code.
 So, in order to generate payload file for your respective platform, you need to be on that platform while generating the file.
 Moreover, you can directly get the source file as well.

 ### Features
 <ul>